header-langage

 No Room for Negotiation

-Mark T. Uyeda is one of the Republican Commissioners of the U.S. Securities and Exchange Commission and served as Acting Chair before Atkins was confirmed by the Senate.
+Mark T. Uyeda is one of the Republican commissioners of the U.S. Securities and Exchange Commission and served as acting chairman until Atkins was confirmed by the Senate.

-Uyeda soon faced an even more challenging dilemma: how to handle those cryptocurrency litigation cases that were still pending from the Biden administration.
-While suspending investigations at the SEC is common, dismissing cases that are already in progress is extremely rare and requires a vote of approval from the Commission's commissioners.
+Uyeda soon faced an even more challenging dilemma: how to deal with those cryptocurrency litigation cases that were still pending from the Biden administration.
+While it is common for the SEC to suspend investigations, dismissing cases under trial is extremely rare and requires a vote of approval from the Commission members.

-The United States' largest cryptocurrency exchange platform, Coinbase, was sued by the SEC for failing to fulfill its registration obligations, in a highly anticipated case in the cryptocurrency space.
-During the Biden administration, Coinbase took a tough defense strategy, successfully convincing the judge to allow a higher court to review the case before trial.
+The United States' largest cryptocurrency exchange platform, Coinbase, was sued by the SEC for failing to fulfill registration obligations, a highly watched case in the cryptocurrency field.
+During the Biden administration, Coinbase adopted a tough defense strategy and successfully persuaded the judge to allow appellate review of the case before trial.

-Now under the Trump administration's control, the SEC has become one of the first companies to apply for the withdrawal of their case.
-Typically, the SEC Chairman's office does not intervene in the negotiation of such cases, leaving it to dedicated enforcement staff.
-However, during this negotiation process, Uyeda's office staff participated in discussions with Coinbase alongside the enforcement lawyers.
+Now under the Trump administration's SEC control, Coinbase is one of the first companies to apply to dismiss the case.
+As a rule, the SEC Chairman's Office usually does not get involved in negotiating such cases; enforcement officers are typically responsible.
+However, during this negotiation process, staff from Uyeda's office participated in some negotiations with Coinbase alongside enforcement lawyers.

-Coinbase's Chief Legal Officer, Paul Grewal, a former federal judge, stated in an interview: "We always ensure timely synchronization of case negotiation progress with the Chairman's office to ensure a comprehensive understanding of the situation."
-Uyeda, on the other hand, stated that his staff's participation in such negotiation meetings is "completely compliant with regulations."
+Coinbase's Chief Legal Officer, Paul Grewal, a former federal judge, stated in an interview, "We always ensure timely synchronization of case negotiation progress with the Chairman's Office to ensure a comprehensive understanding of the situation."
+Uyeda, on the other hand, stated that his staff's participation in such negotiation meetings was "completely in line with regulations."

-Subsequently, the SEC made a bigger concession, offering to dismiss the case but retaining the right to reopen it in the future if there was a change in leadership's stance.
+Subsequently, the SEC made a larger concession by proposing to dismiss the case but retaining the right to reopen the case in the future if the leadership's stance changed.
 However, this proposal was still not accepted by Coinbase.
-Grewal firmly stated, "Our position is very clear: either they completely drop the lawsuit, or we continue to defend against it.
-There is no room for negotiation in this matter."
+Grewal firmly stated, "Our position is very clear, either they completely drop the suit, or we continue to defend, there is no room for negotiation on this matter."

 Ultimately, the SEC chose to compromise.
 At that time, two Democratic commissioners, including Gensler, had left, leaving the SEC Commission with only two Republican commissioners and one Democratic commissioner.

-While Uyeda did not respond specifically to this decision, he stated, "Continuing to pursue cases like this is not appropriate, especially if the SEC may no longer endorse the relevant legal theories the case is based on in the short term.
-In such a context, pushing forward should not be insisted upon."
+While Uyeda did not respond specifically to this decision, he stated, "Continuing to pursue such cases is not appropriate, especially if the SEC may no longer endorse the relevant theories underlying the case in the short term, it is even more inappropriate to insist on proceeding."

-SEC's sole remaining Democratic commissioner, Caroline A. Crenshaw, bluntly stated in an interview that the SEC's actions allowed the cryptocurrency industry to have the upper hand, stating, "They can do almost anything they want without facing any consequences."
+SEC's remaining Democratic commissioner, Caroline A. Crenshaw, bluntly stated in an interview that the SEC's actions have allowed the cryptocurrency industry to have the upper hand, "They can do almost anything they want without facing any consequences."

 Caroline A. Crenshaw is the only Democratic commissioner at the SEC

-Following the dismissal of the Coinbase case, the cryptocurrency industry widely interpreted it as a signal of the SEC's compromise.
-Lawyers from other cryptocurrency companies also followed suit, seeking similar outcomes for their respective clients.
-By the end of May, the SEC had dismissed an additional 6 cryptocurrency-related cases.
+Following the dismissal of the Coinbase case, the cryptocurrency industry widely viewed it as a signal of the SEC's compromise.
+Lawyers for other cryptocurrency companies also followed suit, seeking similar outcomes for their respective clients.
+By the end of May, the SEC had dismissed another 6 cryptocurrency-related cases.

-An analysis of court records by The New York Times found this phenomenon to be highly unusual.
-During the Biden administration, the SEC had never voluntarily dismissed any of the cryptocurrency cases carried over from Trump's first term.
-Only due to the death of one defendant and an unfavorable ruling by a judge in another case did the SEC dismiss one case and partially dismiss another case's litigation request.
+An analysis of court records by The New York Times revealed that this phenomenon is highly unusual.
+During the Biden administration, the SEC had never voluntarily dismissed any of the cryptocurrency cases left over from the first term of the Trump administration.
+Only during this time period, a case was partially dismissed due to the death of one defendant and another case had some litigation requests partially withdrawn due to an unfavorable ruling by a judge.

-Surprisingly, during Trump's second term, 33% of cryptocurrency cases inherited from the Biden administration were dismissed, while the dismissal rate for cases in other industries was only 4%.
+Surprisingly, during the second term of the Trump administration, 33% of the cryptocurrency cases left over from the Biden administration were dismissed, while the dismissal rate for cases in other industries was only 4%.

-Despite the SEC's repeated commitment to continuing to pursue securities fraud, it has nonetheless dismissed the lawsuit against Binance.
-Previously, the SEC accused two affiliated entities under Binance of fraud, stating that they misled consumers in preventing market manipulation.
+Despite the SEC's repeated promises to continue to pursue securities fraud, it has still withdrawn the lawsuit against Binance.
+Previously, the SEC accused two affiliated entities under Binance of fraud, alleging that they misled consumers in preventing market manipulation.

-Furthermore, the SEC has also applied to the court to suspend the fraud case against Justin Sun and his founded Tron Foundation.
-There are a total of 4 such cases that have been suspended pending settlement negotiations, and the SEC has not yet disclosed the outcome of this case.
+In addition, the SEC has also requested the court to stay proceedings on the fraud case against Justin Sun and his founded Tron Foundation.
+There are a total of 4 such cases stayed for settlement negotiations, and the SEC has not yet disclosed the outcome of this case.

-The Trump administration has taken over a total of 23 cryptocurrency cases, with 21 originating during the Biden administration and 2 being cases left over from Trump's first term, of which the SEC has taken a lenient approach to 14 cases.
-In these 14 cases, 8 of the implicated companies had established connections with Trump and his family both before and after the case.
+The Trump administration took over a total of 23 cryptocurrency cases, with 21 originating during the Biden administration and 2 being legacy cases from Trump's first term, of which the SEC has relaxed its approach to 14 cases.
+Among these 14 cases, 8 involved enterprises that were associated with Trump and his family before and after the case handling.

-Cryptocurrency Companies' Connections to Trump or His Family Enterprises
+Cryptocurrency Companies' Association with Trump or His Family Enterprises

 For example, Justin Sun once spent $75 million to purchase tokens issued by World Liberty Financial.
-The Tron Foundation did not respond to reporters' repeated requests for comments, while Justin Sun and the Tron Foundation stated in court documents that the SEC not only lacks evidence to prove the existence of fraud but also has no right to bring a lawsuit against them.
+The Tron Foundation did not respond to reporters' multiple requests for comments.
+In court documents, Justin Sun and the Tron Foundation stated that the SEC not only lacks evidence of fraud but also has no authority to sue them.

-In the weeks before the dismissal of the Binance case, the company was involved in a $20 billion business transaction that utilized stablecoins issued by World Liberty Financial.
-This transaction is expected to bring tens of millions of dollars in annual revenue to the Trump family.
+In the weeks leading up to the dismissal of the Binance case, the company was involved in a $20 billion business transaction that used a stablecoin issued by World Liberty Financial.
+This transaction is expected to generate tens of millions of dollars in annual income for the Trump family.

-A spokesperson for World Liberty Financial stated that "the company has no affiliation with the U.S. government" and "will not have any influence on government policy-making and decision-making processes."
-In a statement, Binance claimed that the SEC's lawsuit against them is essentially "targeted suppression of the cryptocurrency industry."
+A spokesperson for World Liberty Financial stated that "the company has no affiliation with the U.S. government" and "will not influence government policy-making and decision-making processes."
+Binance, in its statement, said that the SEC's lawsuit against it is fundamentally "targeted suppression of the cryptocurrency industry."

-In March 2025, the SEC dismissed the case against cryptocurrency exchange Cumberland for conducting securities trading without registration.
+In March 2025, the SEC withdrew the case accusing the cryptocurrency trader Cumberland of engaging in securities trading without registration.
 About two months later, Cumberland's parent company, DRW, invested nearly $1 billion in a media company owned by the Trump family.
-Executives at DRW stated that the company only had the investment opportunity after the case was dismissed, and the SEC dropped the case simply because the related charges lacked factual basis.
+Executives at DRW said that the company only received the investment opportunity after the case was withdrawn and that the SEC dismissed the case simply because the related charges lacked factual basis.

-Ripple once donated nearly $5 million to Trump's inauguration ceremony and the company has also been embroiled in legal battles.
-During Trump's first term, the SEC accused Ripple of not disclosing key information to investors when issuing cryptocurrency tokens.
-Last year, a federal judge dismissed some of the SEC's charges but still ruled that Ripple had committed securities violations and imposed a $125 million fine on the company.
+Ripple once donated nearly $5 million to Trump's inauguration ceremony and the company has been embroiled in legal battles.
+During Trump's first term, the SEC accused Ripple of failing to disclose key information to investors during the issuance of a cryptocurrency token.
+Last year, a federal judge dismissed some of the SEC's charges but still ruled that Ripple had committed securities violations and ordered it to pay a $125 million fine.

-After Trump returned to office, the SEC attempted to reduce the fine amount to $50 million.
-The judge harshly criticized the SEC for its flip-flopping behavior and rejected this request.
-Ripple argued to the judge that it should receive a lighter penalty, in part because the SEC had dropped several subsequent lawsuits related to similar cryptocurrency cases.
-Ultimately, Ripple still paid the full fine.
-In July of this year, a media company owned by the Trump family announced plans to include Ripple-issued cryptocurrency in a public-facing investment fund.
+After Trump's reelection, the SEC tried to reduce the fine amount to $50 million.
+The judge harshly criticized the SEC's flip-flop behavior and rejected this request.
+Ripple argued to the judge that it should receive a lighter penalty, in part because the SEC had dismissed several subsequent similar cryptocurrency cases.
+In the end, Ripple still paid the full fine.
+In July this year, a media company owned by the Trump family announced plans to include Ripple's issued cryptocurrency in one of its publicly offered investment funds.

-Hester Peirce is an SEC Republican commissioner and is also responsible for the agency's newly formed cryptocurrency special working group.
-In an interview, she stated that dismissing many cryptocurrency cases was a way to correct past mistakes, as these cases should never have been brought in the first place.
+Hester Peirce is an SEC Republican commissioner and also leads the agency's newly formed cryptocurrency special working group.
+In an interview, she said that dismissing many cryptocurrency cases was to correct past mistakes, as these cases should never have been brought in the first place.

-She said: "I think the real overreach happened in the prior years, when many of the SEC's cases were baseless from the get-go."
+She stated: "I think the real overreach happened in the prior years when many of the cases brought by the SEC had no legal basis to begin with."
 She also added that these lawsuits hindered legitimate industry innovation.
-Peirce emphasized that case handling is solely based on facts and specific circumstances, with no consideration for "connections to the parties involved" and no mixture of any political or economic factors.
+Peirce emphasized that case handling is based solely on facts and circumstances, unrelated to the "personal connections of the parties involved," without any political or economic considerations.

-In the cryptocurrency industry, few people are closer to Trump than the Winklevoss brothers, Tyler Winklevoss and Cameron Winklevoss.
-This brother duo founded and operates the cryptocurrency company Gemini Trust.
-Not only have they provided financial support to the fundraising committee for Trump's re-election and other Republican-related organizations, but they have also contributed to the renovation of the White House banquet hall, a project favored by Trump.
-In addition, they have funded a high-end private club in Washington called Executive Branch, of which Trump's eldest son, Donald Trump Jr., is a shareholder.
+In the cryptocurrency industry, few are closer to Trump than the brothers Tyler Winklevoss and Cameron Winklevoss.
+The brothers founded and operate the cryptocurrency company Gemini Trust.
+They not only provided financial support to fundraising committees supporting Trump's reelection and other Republican-related organizations but also funded the renovation project of the White House banquet hall favored by Trump.
+In addition, they provided funding to a high-end private club in Washington called Executive Branch, of which Trump's son Eric Trump is a shareholder.

-Under the brothers' investment company, they recently invested in a new cryptocurrency mining company called American Bitcoin.
-Eric Trump, Trump's second son, is a co-founder and chief strategy officer of this company, and Donald Trump Jr., the eldest son, has also participated in the investment.
+The brothers' investment firm recently invested in a new cryptocurrency mining company called American Bitcoin.
+Trump's son Eric Trump is the co-founder and chief strategy officer of this company, and his son Donald Trump Jr. is also involved in the investment.

-The Winklevoss Brothers' Relationship with the Trump Family
+The Winklevoss Brothers' Connection to the Trump Family

-Trump has publicly praised the Winklevoss twins multiple times, calling them individuals who possess both intelligence and good looks.
-He commented at a White House event, saying, "They are good-looking, smart, and have a massive amount of wealth."
+Trump has publicly praised the brothers, calling them "the complete package of intelligence and good looks."
+He commented at a White House event, saying, "They have the looks, they have the brains, and they have a tremendous amount of wealth."

 However, Gemini Trust has also been involved in legal disputes.

-In December 2020, Gemini Trust partnered with another company, Genesis Global Capital, to offer a service to Gemini's clients to lend their crypto assets to Genesis, which would then lend these assets to larger institutional investors.
+In December 2020, Gemini Trust partnered with another company, Genesis Global Capital, to offer Gemini's customers the service of lending their crypto assets to Genesis, who would then lend these assets to larger institutional investors.

-Genesis would pay interest to users and promised that users could redeem their assets at any time; Gemini would act as an intermediary and earn a corresponding share.
-Gemini had publicly promoted that the project could provide an annualized return of up to 8% for account holders.
+Genesis would pay interest to users and promise users the ability to redeem their assets at any time; Gemini would act as an intermediary and earn a corresponding share.
+Gemini had advertised that the project could provide an annualized yield of up to 8% for account holders.

-San Diego data scientist Peter Chen, in an interview, mentioned that he trusted Gemini and had invested over $70,000 in the project.
+San Diego data scientist Peter Chen, in an interview, stated that he trusted Gemini and had invested over $70,000 in the project.

-"Gemini gave me the impression of operating in compliance, strictly following the rules, and being one of the most well-regulated companies in the cryptocurrency field," he recalled.
+"Gemini gave me the impression of operating in compliance and abiding by the rules, being one of the most regulatory-compliant companies in the cryptocurrency field," he recalled.

-Peter Chen stated that his reason for investing over $70,000 in Genesis was because he trusted Gemini Trust.
+Peter Chen stated that the reason he invested over $70,000 in Genesis was because he trusted Gemini Trust.

-However, by the end of 2022, Genesis faced a bankruptcy crisis and froze the accounts of 230,000 customers.
+However, by the end of 2022, Genesis had plunged into a bankruptcy crisis, freezing the accounts of 230,000 customers.

-A 73-year-old grandmother had once pleaded with Gemini to return her entire life savings of $199,000.
-Lawsuit documents filed by the New York State regulatory agency revealed that in her plea, she wrote, "Without this money, I am completely at a loss."
+A 73-year-old grandmother had pleaded with Gemini to return her life savings of $199,000.
+Lawsuit documents filed by the New York State regulatory agency revealed that she wrote in her plea, "Without this money, I am completely at a loss."

-In May 2024, Genesis reached a $2 billion settlement with the New York State regulatory agency, allowing customers' funds to be recovered.
-Gemini also settled with New York State, committing to pay up to $50 million if necessary to compensate for customers' remaining losses.
-Gemini insisted on its innocence, attributing this crisis to Genesis, and emphasized that ultimately no customers incurred losses.
+In May 2024, Genesis reached a $2 billion settlement with the New York State regulatory agency, ultimately allowing customers' funds to be recovered.
+Gemini also settled with New York State, committing to pay up to $50 million if necessary to compensate for any remaining losses for customers.
+Gemini insisted on its innocence, attributing this crisis to Genesis and emphasizing that ultimately no customers incurred losses.

-However, the SEC has also sued both companies, alleging that they conducted unregistered sales of crypto assets.
-Tyler Winklevoss referred to this lawsuit as a "baseless persecution" on social media.
+However, the SEC also filed lawsuits against these two companies, accusing them of conducting unregistered cryptocurrency asset sales.
+Tyler Winklevoss referred to this lawsuit as a "fabricated accusation" on social media.

-Genesis chose to settle with the SEC, but Gemini decided to fight the charges.
-It wasn't until April 2025 that the SEC suddenly moved to pause the case to allow for a negotiated settlement.
-In September of the same year, the SEC disclosed that it had reached a settlement agreement with Gemini, which is currently pending a vote by the commissioners.
+Genesis chose to settle with the SEC, but Gemini insisted on litigating.
+It wasn't until April 2025 that the SEC suddenly moved to suspend the case's proceedings to allow for a negotiated solution.
+In September of the same year, the SEC revealed that it had reached a settlement agreement with Gemini, which is currently awaiting a vote by the commissioners.

-The SEC informed the federal judge overseeing the case that the agreement "will permanently resolve this litigation dispute."
+The SEC informed the federal judge responsible for overseeing this case that the agreement "will permanently end this litigation dispute."

 Original Article Link